 One day a while back I was talking to a young mom I know and she was asking me for some advice.
-After reading my letters, it might surprise you to find out I am a woman from whom other women seek advice.
-Having been married and divorced four times, had at least a dozen fiances I didn’t marry and a questionable history as a mother due to all my busywork with the men in my life, I am not what most would consider the best source of advice.
+After reading my posts, it might surprise you to find out I am a woman from whom other women seek advice.
+Having been married and divorced four times, having at least a dozen fiances I didn’t marry and a questionable history as a mother due to all my busywork with the men in my life, I am not what most would consider the best source of advice.
 But I have a handful of young women in my life who have found me and decided I am someone they want to model themselves after – not because of my successes but because of my survival through all of my failures.
 These women are the ones who have had a rough start of it, most are mothers, a couple have a criminal history and one still remains addicted to methamphetamine and wants so much to escape her pain.

 When they bring me their stories, questions and thoughts and I don’t judge them.
 And it isn’t a matter of reserving my judgement.
 I cannot even see a space within the most destructive of their circumstances and choices to look for something about them that I feel needs to be brought forth and found lacking.
 Because I’ve been these young women and when I hear their stories, I can also hear that they are finding themselves lacking enough already.
 And they usually share a story or two about how others in this world have felt the need to share with these young mothers in one way or the other that they find them lacking.
 They don’t need anyone else to declare their lackings – they really just need someone to remind them of their overcomings.
 And it is so much fun to tell a young mother how much you respect her and point out the reasons why.
 I think it genuinely changes the energy in the world when you can make a mother feel seen and appreciated.
 This is especially true with the young mothers the world has already written off.